 Why Trust Byrdie?

 Byrdie contributor Melanie Rud has over a decade of experience in the beauty industry, writing for some of the biggest magazines and websites out there.
 While she doesn’t blow-dry her hair often, she always, always, always uses a heat protectant anytime she does so (with both fine and lightened hair, the last thing she wants is more damage).
-You can always find the Living Proof Restore spray in her bathroom cabinet.
+You can always find the Odele detangling spray in her bathroom cabinet.